Science Workshop at Kanazawa Techno Park

 Likewise, in spring each year since 2006, the Plant, in partnership with companies that moved into the Techno Park and local neighborhood associations, has also been carrying out beautification activities, such as picking up litter, weeding, etc. on the sides of Techno Park streets which employees of the Techno Park pass every day when commuting.
 In 2010, the Kanazawa Techno Park Association made a good manner declaration about cleanup activities for neighboring roads and environmental improvement to parks in the Techno Park in the Techno Park Athletic Field.
 This is the system in which Kanazawa City issues a registration certificate to a group that declares good manner based on the "Good manner practice city declaration" that has been adopted in the Kanazawa city council.
 The Association was the first industry association that received such registration certificate.

-*2 Nikkiso Co., Ltd., Cambridge Filter Japan, Ltd., Shibuya Corporation, Yokogawa Electric Corporation and Toyota Motor Corporation
+*2 Nikkiso Co., Ltd., Cambridge Filter Corporation, Shibuya Corporation, Yokogawa Electric Corporation, Toyota Motor Corporation, RICOH COMPANY, LTD., Shiko and Global Micronics Corporation.

 Co-sponsoring the Kanazawa Marathon